seven1m/onebody/README.md

     cap prepare:ubuntu
     cap deploy:setup
     cap deploy:migrations

+    # 3. on your server
     # edit /etc/apache2/sites-available/default
     # and point DocumentRoot to "/var/www/apps/onebody/current/public"

-    # 3. in your web browser:
+    # 4. in your web browser:
     # visit http://your-server-name-or-ip

 We also have full step-by-step instructions in our INSTALL.md file.